earthlab/abc-classroom/README.md

 # Why ABC Classroom

-Many of us teaching data science are using GitHub Classroom as a way to teach students both git and GitHub skills and also potentially collaboration skills that align with open source software development best practices.
+Many educators teaching data science are using GitHub Classroom as a way to teach students both git and GitHub skills and also potentially collaboration skills that align with open source software development best practices.
 However there are many steps associated with using GitHub classroom to manage a class.